w0rkcomputer/w0rkcomputer.github.io/README.md

 # w0rkcomputer.github.io
-A dedicated page about my experiences in the world of tech.
+A dedicated page to my experiences in the world of tech & Microsoft 365 administration.